-A: You retain copyright of your work regardless of whether or not you register copyright with ProQuest.
-You may register copyright directly with the Library of Congress.
-Drexel University does have the right to reproduce and publicly distribute copies of your thesis for limited and noncommercial purposes, per the Drexel University copyright policy.
-For more information, please see ProQuest’s guide to copyright and your dissertation/thesis [PDF].
+Drexel University has the right to reproduce and publicly distribute copies of your thesis for limited and noncommercial purposes, per the Drexel University Intellectual Property Policy.
+For more information, please read ProQuest’s Copyright and Your Dissertation or Thesis Guide.

-Q: Can my dissertation be found in Google Books?
+Q: Can my work be found in Google Scholar?

 By default, all works submitted through the ETD Administrator tool will be discoverable in ProQuest through Google Scholar and other major search engines.
 You may opt out during the submission process.
 More information is available on the “Publishing Options” page of the ETD Admin submission process.